Spaghetti code: Big ball of mud

 A big ball of mud is a software system that lacks a perceivable architecture.
 Although undesirable from a software engineering point of view, such systems are common in practice due to business pressures, developer turnover and software entropy.
 The term was popularized by Brian Foote and Joseph Yoder although they credit Brian Marick for coining the term.

+A Big Ball of Mud is a haphazardly structured, sprawling, sloppy, duct-tape-and-baling-wire, spaghetti-code jungle.
+These systems show unmistakable signs of unregulated growth, and repeated, expedient repair.
+Information is shared promiscuously among distant elements of the system, often to the point where nearly all the important information becomes global or duplicated.

+The overall structure of the system may never have been well defined.

+If it was, it may have eroded beyond recognition.
+Programmers with a shred of architectural sensibility shun these quagmires.
+Only those who are unconcerned about architecture, and, perhaps, are comfortable with the inertia of the day-to-day chore of patching the holes in these failing dikes, are content to work on such systems.